csev/cc4e/book/chap03.md

 controlling variable i retains its value when the loop terminates for any reason.
 Because the components of the for are arbitrary expressions, for loops are not restricted to arithmetic progressions.
-Nonetheless, it is bad style to force unrelated computations into a for; it is better reserved for loop control operations.
+Nonetheless, it is bad style to force unrelated computations into a `for`; it is better reserved for loop control operations.

-As a larger example, here is another version of atoi for converting a string to its numeric equivalent.
-This one is more general; it copes with optional leading white space and an optional + or - sign. ([Chapter 4](chap04.md) shows atof, which does the same conversion for floating point numbers.)
+As a larger example, here is another version of `atoi` for converting a string to its numeric equivalent.
+This one is more general; it copes with optional leading white space and an optional + or - sign. ([Chapter 4](chap04.md) shows `atof`, which does the same conversion for floating point numbers.)

 The basic structure of the program reflects the form of the input:

-      _skip white space, if any_
+      skip white space, if any
-      _get sign, if any_
+      get sign, if any
-      _get integer part, convert it_
+      get integer part, convert it

 Each step does its part, and leaves things in a clean state for the next.
 The whole process terminates on the first character that could not be part of a